Robbie08/cs6200/pr3/server/README.md

 - Since I'm allowing redirects, I want to ensure we don't end up in some infinite loop or long chain of redirects.
 If a worker thread gets more than 5 redirects then we'll just terminate the transaction.

 `CURLOPT_REDIR_PROTOCOLS, CURLPROTO_HTTPS`:
 - This was more for security, since I don't want to potentially be redirected to other servers with unsafe protocols.
-E.g. HTTPS -> HTTP, HTTP -> FTP, etc...
+E.g. HTTPS -> HTTP, HTTPS -> FTP, etc...

 `CURLOPT_WRITEFUNCTION` & `CURLOPT_WRITEDATA`:
 - Because I wanted to be able to use my own write_callback method to allow for more flexibility and simplicity on the implementation side.
 You can read more about that below.